palvarez89/palvarez89.github.io/cv.md

 - Architected and initiated current implementation of the project.
 - Created a test suite to check API stability of Bazel remote execution, against the 3 most used Remote Execution implementations.
-- Used Amazon EKS with Terraform, to then deploy and test using Kubernetes from Gitlab CI.
+- Used Amazon EKS with Terraform to run the services and tests on Kubernetes from Gitlab CI.

 ###### 01/2019 - 04/2019
 #### OpenStack on ARM64 servers

-Deploy and maintain an ARM64 OpenStack deployment to make sure that it was possible, and to fix any problems found.
-The main goal was to add ARM64 as a target on OpenStack CI.
+Deploy and maintain an ARM64 OpenStack cloud to validate the architecture is supported, and to fix any problems found.
+The main goal is to add ARM64 as a target on OpenStack CI.

 - Automated deployments of OpenStack and Ceph to ARM64 machines hosted in